Skip to main content

 • reuses the same promise if called multiple times

-• polls quickly for the first few seconds, then slows down
+• polls every 2.5s for the first 12s, then slows to every 5s

 • times out after five minutes